edbennett/snakemake-novice-lattice/episodes/multiple.md

 4. The other expected output file `intermediary_data/beta2.0/corr.ps_eff_mass.pdf` was found but has now been removed by Snakemake.
-5. Snakemake suggest this might be due to "filesystem latency".
+5. Snakemake suggests this might be due to "filesystem latency".

 This last point is a red herring.
 "Filesystem latency" is not an issue here, and never will be,